nineinchnick/diceware/README.md

 ## [Random Decimal Numbers](http://world.std.com/%7Ereinhold/dicewarefaq.html#decimal)

+You really don't need the table to use this method: Just roll a die until you get a number that isn't 6.
+Then roll the die again.
+If the second result is even, add 5 to the first number you got.
+Treat a ten as a zero.
+That's it.

 ## CONTRIBUTE

 If you'd like to hack on diceware, start by forking my repo on GitHub: